nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 broadcast address.
 This is like tuning in to the correct channel to receive a TV broadcast.

 **Instruction:** Program your receiver micro:bit to turn on its radio.
-To do this you'll first need to import the radio module:
+To do this, you'll first need to import the radio module:

 ```Python
 import radio